hapijs/joi/README.md

 #### `array.max(limit)`

-specifies the maximum number of items in the array where:
+Specifies the maximum number of items in the array where:
 - `limit` - the highest number of array items allowed.

 ```javascript